bigskysoftware/chill/chill-script/README.md

 ## Syntax

-Lekker Templates consist of a mixture of expressions and commands.
+Chill Templates consist of a mixture of expressions and commands.

 Here is an example chill template: